aboldguess/QRickLinks/README.md

 Every visit increments the counter on the associated link and records basic metadata.
 The application attempts to resolve the visitor's MAC address from the ARP cache when running on a local network.

 Free accounts have monthly quotas for link creation and advanced QR features.
-These limits refresh automatically and a small number of "freebies" allow occasional usage beyond the free tier.
 Paid tiers remove or increase these limits and can be managed from the admin interface.

 ## Notes